privat-matthieu/pydarwin/README.md

-# Pydarwin
+# pyDarwin
 A simple genetic algorithm designed to take user input for parameters such as a population size, the percentage of a population considered "elite", and the number of iterations of the algorithm to naturally find the most optimal result based on a fitness function.

-## Getting Pydarwin Into Your Project
+## Getting pyDarwin Into Your Project
-To use Pydarwin, you must first install it.
+To use pyDarwin, you must first install it.

 ```bash
 pip install pydarwin
 ```

-To use Pydarwin to its fullest extent, the following imports are required:
+To use pyDarwin to its fullest extent, the following imports are required:

 ```python
 from pydarwin import GA